ibm-build-lab/terraform-elasticsearch-setup/README.md

 Click **Create**
 #### Step 3

 Edit the values for desired environment variables.
 To edit a variable, select the 3 dot menu at the end of the variable.
-Select **Edit**, uncheck **Use default**, enter new value and save
+Select **Edit**, uncheck **Use default**, enter new value and save.

+At a minimum, you will need to provide:

+`ibmcloud_api_key`
+`es_password` - Password must have between 15 and 32 characters, must contain a number, can include A-Z, a-z, 0-9, -, _, but can not start with special characters.

 #### Step 4
 Run `Generate Plan` to make sure there aren't any errors